-Regardless of whether you’re a yoga teacher, a graphic designer, a lawyer or professional clown, your business bucks comes from these three factors:
+Regardless of whether you’re a yoga teacher, a graphic designer, a lawyer or a professional clown, your business bucks come from these three factors:

 - Leads (people interested in what you do/sell)